crpier/backend-boilerplate/README.md

 ### TODO list
 - Setup secrets in kubernetes
-- Setup docker plugin to push
+- Cache builds on jenkins